TommasoBelluzzo/LeagueSpectator/README.md

 ## Requirements

-LeagueSpectator can run on every machine equipped with Windows 7 or greater.
+LeagueSpectator is platform-agnostic, therefore it can be used on both x86 and x64 environments.
+The solution model targets Visual Studio 2017 and the projects are compiled under .NET Framework 4.7.1, therefore it can run on every machine equipped with Windows 7 or greater.
 The application requires administration privileges in order to work properly; a semi-automatic elevation routine is included in the application manifest file.

 ## Usage